LayThankTon/react-native-admob-native-ads/README.md

 </div>
 <div align="center">
 	<p>
 	Yes, this is react-native-admob-native-ads but no react-native-vector-icons library needed.
-This is just a demo, the full version will be integrated into react-native-admob-native-ads in the future.
+You can temporarily use it while waiting for the full version to be integrated into react-native-admob-native-ads.
 	</p>
 <div
 align="center"